learn-co-curriculum/dsc-anova-lab/README.md

 ## Introduction

 In this lab, you'll get some brief practice generating an ANOVA table (AOV) and interpreting its output.
+You'll then also perform some investigations to compare the method to the t-tests you previously employed to conduct hypothesis testing.

 ## Objectives